AjSat/hqp_l1/README.md

 * hqp.solve_cascadedQP5() - Is the implementation of the sequential method.
 * solve_HQPl1() is the implementation of the weighted method.
 * solve_adaptive_hqp2() is the implementation of the adaptive weighted method.
+* solve_adaptive_hqp3() is a newly implemented adaptive method whose verification of lexicographic optimality is exact because simply the corresponding sequential method is used.